fabri1983/eternity2_solver/README.md

 Java implementation of a backtracker solver for the Eternity II board game released in August 2007.
 Game finished in 2010 without anyone claiming the solution.
 Prize for any valid solution was 2 million usd.

 This project is managed with Maven 3.x.
+And has a maven profile and script instructions to compile a native image using Graal's SubstrateVM.

 The backtracker uses smart prunes, data structures for quickly accessing information, and micro optimizations.
 There are two versions of the same solver: one using fork-join and other using MPI (for distributed execution).